alex59495/antifraud-cloudwalk/README.md

 "recommendation" : "deny"
 }
 ```
-if it is denied

 #### Testing

-To launch the tests locally, run:
+For testing we're using rspec, to launch the tests locally, run:

 ```bash
 rspec